IN THE EVENT OF AN EMERGENCY THIS SITE IS NOT MONITORED. FOR CURRENT INFORMATION GO TO HTTPS://EMERGENCY.MARINCOUNTY.GOV.

 Foams, Gels, & Intumescent Paint

 Buildings threatened by wildfire can be mitigated through the development of a strategy that addresses the built environment, vegetation, and other combustible materials on the property.
 Use of noncombustible materials and ember-resistant design features are examples of strategies that reduce the vulnerability of homes to wildfire.
-The use of coatings has been suggested as a strategy to provide enhanced protection against extended radiant heat and flame contact exposures for homes located in wildfire-prone areas, particularly when a combustible siding product is installed and other homes are nearby.
-In these cases, it can be argued that applying a coating is a less expensive option than replacing a combustible product with one that is noncombustible.
+The use of coatings has been suggested as a strategy to provide enhanced protection against extended radiant heat and flame contact exposures for homes located in wildfire-prone areas, particularly when a combustible siding product is installed and other homes are nearby. ย The next few sections will discuss the potential uses for these types of products.

 Common Use of Coatings